allegheny-college-expressioneers/groundwork-lab-template/README.md

 Since you want to add all of the changes that you made to the `groundwork-lab-<YOUR-GITHUB-USERNAME>` Git repository, in a terminal, navigate to `groundwork-lab-<YOUR-GITHUB-USERNAME>` and run `git add .`.
 This will add everything in the working directory, specified by the `.`, to be committed.
 This step is also referred to as "staging" your files.

 To commit these changes, run `git commit -m "<A-ONE-LINE-DESCRIPTION-OF-THE-CHANGES>"`.
-For example, you might run `git commit -m "Add deliverables"`.
+For example, you might run `git commit -m "Add required deliverables"`.

 ### Step 7: Push Your Changes to the Master Copy